Toto3107/Droply/README.md

 ## Built by

-[@YOUR_LINKEDIN] — built this to solve a real frustration: sending large files to someone in the same room while burning mobile data.
+www.linkedin.com/in/mayank-gehlot-28b0381ba — built this to solve a real frustration: sending large files to someone in the same room while burning mobile data.
 Turns out there's no clean cross-platform answer. droply is the attempt.

 **If you find this useful, star the repo ⭐ — it helps more than you'd think.**
 ---